 Their manual and video tutorials are helpful, but I think that it needs to be updated.
 The context still applies, but beginners might find it confusing.

-For me, the assembly is not so easy, but it’s not that difficult either.
-After all, this is a DIY 3D printer and it needs a certain level of skill to successfully assemble the printer.
+For me, assembling RepRap DIY kits is not so easy, but it’s not that difficult either.
+After all, this is one of the best DIY 3D printers and it needs a certain level of skill to successfully assemble the printer.

 Electronics and Configurations

 Aside from the assembly, you’ve got to have enough knowledge with the wiring.
 If you know the basics, you will definitely learn your way in getting around a RepRap 3D printer.

 The only downside is that – the wires are not cut to the proper lengths.
 So, you might end up with your controller looking like a bird’s nest.
 Nevertheless, I had a great 3D printing experience with it.

 9. Tronxy X5SA Desktop DIY 3D Printer Kit

 Tronxy x5sa DIY 3D printer kits come in a convenient size and minimalist design that features an aluminum metal frame like X1.
 At first gland, you will find its construction a bit weird compared to other 3D printers, but don’t let that fool you because this works just as well as its counterparts.

 In fact, this may please 3D printer novices because it is well-organized and fun to assemble.
 Here’s what you need to know about Tronxy X5SA Desktop DIY 3D Printer Kit.

 The Tronxy X5SA DIY package includes everything you need to keep the 3D printer up and running.
 Aside from providing the materials, it includes a user manual that is easy to follow.
 It is descriptive and very comprehensible.
 Most users find its assembly process simple.